neoCrimeSecurity/python-network_dict/README.rst

     ['City 1', 'Region 1', 'Office', 'Everything']

     >>> nd.format = both
-    # return both the subnet and value in a tuple
+    # return both the subnet and value in a tuple, default is "value"
     >>> nd['10.1.1.1']
     [('10.1.1.0/24', 'City 1'), ('10.1.0.0/16', 'Region 1'), ('10.0.0.0/8', 'Office'), ('0.0.0.0/0', 'Everything')]